The 10 biggest dog breeds in the world

 Height: up to 90 cm

 St. Bernards look like oversized teddy bears at first sight.
-You fall in love with their loyal eyes and would love to give them a cuddle.
+You fall in love with their loyal eyes and would love to cuddle them once through.
 Because of his gentle and lovable nature, a Saint Bernard would love to cuddle with his owners and their children.
 Also, this breed has a reputation as a rescuer in times of need.
 The most famous Saint Bernard was named Barry.
-He lived in Switzerland and, according to legends, saved a whole 40 people from death from the cold in the Alps.
+He lived in Switzerland and, according to legends, saved a whole 40 people from cold death in the Alps.

 1. Mastiff